Skip to content

 In order to assign case scenarios to your students, you’ll need to create a course.
 From the main dashboard, click the Courses section on the left, and then click New course to create one.

 Feedback mode: When students complete a case, our AI system will use your rubric to automatically generate personalized feedback.
 Choose whether you want to review this feedback before it’s released to students, or if you want students to get it immediately.
+Learn more about this choice.

 Once you’ve created a course, you’ll find yourself on the “Assessments” tab.